SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/disaster-recovery/recover-exchange-servers.md

 ## How do you know this worked?

 The successful completion of Setup will be the primary indicator that the recovery was successful.
-To further verify that you've successfully recovered a lost server, do the following:

-- Open the Windows Services tool (services.msc) and verify that the Microsoft Exchange services have been installed and are running.
+To further verify that you've successfully recovered a lost server, open the Windows Services tool (services.msc) and verify that the Microsoft Exchange services have been installed and are running.